 Question and answer: Asking questions and ensuring each question is demonstrated or answered.

-Check for understanding Asking if something is understood and requesting a demonstration or example.
+Check for understanding: Asking if something is understood and requesting a demonstration or example.

 Prompt: Providing verbal prompts as an exercise is being undertaken.

 Positive reinforcement: Acknowledging when something is correct.
 Giving appropriate praise.
 Reassuring even when things are not going well and reminding of progress made.